martbrn/martbrn/README.md

 ### Hi 👋

-My name is Martin Bernaola, and I am an Information Systems Engineer.
+My name is Martin Bernaola, and I am a Systems Engineer.
 It makes me happy to be able to learn all possible technologies and explore new things. 😄

 I am a Full Stack web developer and a Linux, Python and Open Source lover. ❤